 "Inactive students" include:

-- Students who have excessive absences, normally defined as more than the number of times the class meets per week,
+- Excessive unexcused absences without any "extenuating circumstances" (must relate to nonattendance); excessive unexcused absences are normally defined as more than the number of times the class meets per week

 The instructor has the responsibility for maintaining accurate attendance records in accordance with established procedures.